 Breed clubs are the most trusted way of finding a reputable breeder.
 These are recommended by both the UK and American Kennel Club as these breeders will meet, compare notes and backyard breeders will quickly be identified.
 They can be recognized through their lack of dedication and worries about high-quality breeding and are therefore disallowed.

-It is rare that you will find a backyard breeder here but usually, they can be reported or investigated if you have any suspicions.
+It is rare that you will find a backyard breeder here but usually, they can be reported or investigated if you have any suspicions or complaints.
 Each breed will usually have a club, if not multiple, along with charities associated with rehoming the breed.
 For example, you can search the breed Golden Retriever and find the Gold Retriever Club of America.
 Following the club’s website provides you to an area of recommended golden retriever clubs, breeders and rescues.
 It would be negatively seen on the website’s behalf to represent poor breeders so this will be minimized.

 Dog Breeder Directories